Jordan Evans (footballer)

-Jordan Anthony John Evans (born 23 September 1995) is a Welsh semi-professional footballer who plays as a midfielder for Whitchurch Alport.
+Jordan Anthony John Evans (born 23 September 1995) is a Welsh semi-professional footballer who plays as a midfielder for Airbus UK Broughton.

 Career

 Fulham

 Evans came through Wrexham's academy from the age of 10 before joining Fulham aged 15.
 Evans signed a one-year contract extension with Fulham in July 2015, keeping him at Fulham until 2016.
 On 22 September 2015, Evans was an unused substitute for the League Cup game against Stoke City at Craven Cottage.

 Evans was released by Fulham at the end of the 2015–16 season.

 Oxford United (loan)

 In November 2015, Evans joined League Two club Oxford United on loan until 17 January 2016.
 He made his first senior appearance as a second-half substitute on 6 December 2015 in an FA cup tie against Forest Green Rovers.
 His first senior start followed in the Football League Trophy against Yeovil Town on 8 December; Evans scored his first senior goal after just five minutes, an "unstoppable shot" from distance.
 He went on to make his first Football League appearance on 12 December 2015 against Carlisle United, coming on as a second-half substitute at the Kassam Stadium.